 E-mail: pla12@pla.IN.gov

-Home Inspectors are currently not regulated by the state of Iowa.
+Home inspectors are currently not regulated by the state of Iowa.
+Liability insurance and certification through a reputable home inspection training association are recommended.

-Home Inspectors are currently not regulated by the state of Kansas.
+Home inspectors are currently not regulated by the state of Kansas.
+Liability insurance and certification through a reputable home inspection training association are recommended.

 Kentucky Board of Home Inspectors